aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlobjectelement/align/_index.md

 ---
 title: HTMLObjectElement.Align
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLObjectElement property.
+description: HTMLObjectElement Align property.
 Aligns this object vertically or horizontally with respect to its surrounding text.
 See the align attribute definition in HTML 4.01.
 This attribute is deprecated in HTML 4.01
 type: docs
 weight: 10
 url: /net/aspose.html/htmlobjectelement/align/